preetsanjam/Web_Development/JavaScript/es2015/notes.md

     There is a sequence of key-value pairs.

     The key can be of any datatype.

+- **Set in JavaScript:** A JavaScript `Set` is a collection of unique values, meaning each value can only occur once. `Set` objects can hold any value of any data type and they are iterable.